Adroiti/docs-for-code-review-tools/Pylint-deprecated-module.md

 ## Description

-Used a module marked as deprecated is imported.
+Used when a module marked as deprecated is imported.